 Weber makes all sorts of great flavored Just Add Juice marinades.
-I’ve also made chicken marinaded in their fantastic citrus herb marinade.
+I’ve also made chicken marinaded in their fantastic citrus herb and lemon pepper marinades.

-- 2-4 bone-in split chicken breasts (or whatever cuts you prefer), about 2 pounds
+- 4 bone-in split chicken breasts or whatever cuts you prefer, about 2 pounds

 - Weber Just Add Juice Garlic and Herb marinade combined with 1/2 cup lemon juice